GrimDevelopment/bypass/docs/TESTING.md

 Your terminal must be in the root of the BIFM folder to run the following commands.

-It is recommended to turn on `debug` in your config before running the tests script.
+It is recommended to turn `debug` to `true` in your config before running the tests script.

 ```
-node ./tests.js "[start domain/extractor name/index]" "[end domain/extractor name/index/'-']"
+node ./tests.js "[domain/extractor name/index]" "[end domain/extractor name/index/'-']"
 ```

 ### Examples